qrti/filaSenseBall/README.md

 <br>

 ## Operation
-A steel ball (8 mm) rolls above the filament and drops into a light barrier if the filament runs out.
+A steel ball is caught above the filament and drops into a light barrier if filament runs out.
 To reload filament a magnet is used to lift the steel ball.
-A cap allows opening and cleaning.
+A cap allows closing and opening the housing.

 ### LED
 Filament state is indicated by LED